rmbw74/BangazonApi/README.md

 lastActive = the date that the customer was last active in the system
 ### PUT
-Sending a PUT request with the following object will update an EXISTING entry in the database.
+using the URL  API/Customer/{id}  Where ID = the id number of the customer you are updating Sending a PUT request with the following object will update an EXISTING entry in the database.
 ```
  {